facebookarchive/wordpress/readme.txt

 Visit the [Facebook plugin for WordPress getting started page](https://developers.facebook.com/wordpress/) for more details and screenshots of each step in the process.
 You will need to create an Open Graph action-object pair for your Facebook application: publish a post.
 You will need to submit the new publish action for approval with support for [action capabilities](https://developers.facebook.com/docs/submission-process/opengraph/guidelines/action-properties/ "Facebook action capabilities") allowing custom messages on an author's Timeline, mentioning Facebook friends and Facebook pages within that message, and marking the new post as explicitly shared.

-= I setup my social plugin but nothing happened =
+= I set up my social plugin but nothing happened =

 Some social plugins require a URL representing a specific Facebook feature: the Follow button accepts a person's Timeline URL; the Like Box accepts a Page URL.
 Try configuring similar parameters through the appropriate [Facebook social plugins](https://developers.facebook.com/docs/plugins/) page to view a preview of what to expect on your WordPress site after a successful configuration.